lanl/hydropop/README.md

 ## hydropop

-### What are "hydropop units?"
+> What are "hydropop units?"

-Spatially continuous regions that feature similar habitat potential and human population density.
+Hydropop units (HUs) are spatially continuous regions that feature similar habitat potential and human population density.
 Think “typologies”; HUs are effectively the “grid cells” that bridge the scale gap between ESM (fractions of a degree) grid cells and local, process-based population dynamics models.

 ### Setup